-Sometimes when working with immobilizer EEPROMs, the ideal way of programming the EEPROM is by doing it while it is in the circuit, as removing it, programming and resoldering it back to the circuit, adds a bit more of effort to complete the job.
+Sometimes when working with immobilizer EEPROMs, the ideal way of programming the EEPROM is by doing it while it is in the circuit, as removing it, programming, and resoldering it back to the circuit adds a bit more effort and time to complete the job.

-Doing it “in-circuit” can be accomplished by using the SOIC-8 clip, connecting it over the EEPROM chip while it is in circuit, but sometimes, some inconveniences are present.
-Some of those inconveniences are; the need of cleaning the EEPROM leads from any protecting coating the ECM might have, or the fact that the EEPROM in question might have a too low profile, making it impossible to keep the clip in place, or the situation that we will cover here; the ECM circuit is too sensitive to the voltage that the EEPROM programmer injects to it, for working (reading/writing) with the EEPROM.
-In this case, the problem is that the micro controller of the ECM is attempting to start (run) with the reading supplied voltage.
-Of course, thus will vary from ECM to ECM and from programmer to programmer.
+Doing it “in-circuit” can be accomplished in many ECMs (not all) by using the SOIC-8 clip or 8 separate SMD pincers and connecting any of those two solutions over the EEPROM chip while it is in the circuit, but sometimes, some inconveniences are present.
+Some of those inconveniences are; the need of cleaning the EEPROM leads from any protecting silicon, glue, or resin/flux coating the ECM might have in the circuit covering the individual components.
+Another problem (for the clip) is if the EEPROM in question has a too low profile, making it impossible to have enough grip on the chip body to keep the clip in place.

-The solution for this situation is to disable the crystal oscillator of the micro controller (MCU) that is attempting to run with the programmer’s voltage.
-That is accomplished by simply jumping the crystal by running either a 0.1uf capacitor or a small jumper wire across it.
+For this, we can try the common solution of disabling the crystal oscillator of the MCU to prevent it from running, or at least attempt to prevent it, as this does not work in all cases.
+It is accomplished by simply jumping the crystal oscillator by running either a relatively large capacitor, in this example a 0.1uf capacitor, or a small jumper wire across the crystal (in parallel to it).
 In the picture below, it is shown how a 0.1uf capacitor was temporarily soldered across the crystal terminals to disable it.

-There are some Internet stores that sell some of the equipment used on the described jobs.
-For example, you may get the SOIC-8 SMD clip complete with its harness and ready to use from MCMall.
-For the link, just click on the picture below:
+There are online stores that sell some of the equipment used for this job.
+For example, you may get the SOIC-8 SMD clip complete with its harness and ready to use from stores over the Internet, on eBay for example.